 - Insolvency & asset recovery

-Christopher regularly appears in the High Court and the County Court in relation to company winding-up proceedings, bankruptcy and final charging orders.
+Christopher regularly appears in the High Court and the County Court in relation to insolvency and asset recovery matters.
 His work includes:

 - Creditors’ or voluntary winding-up petitions, Supervisors’ petitions (contributories)